List of In Another World with My Smartphone characters: Refreese Imperium

 The crown prince of the Refreese Imperium, son of Rig Reek Refreese the Imperator and Queen Zelda Rehm Refreese, and younger brother of Reliel Rehm Refreese.
-Like his parents, he is not aware that his sister's secret of writing romantic gay novels.
+Like his parents, he is supposedly not aware that his sister's secret of writing romantic gay novels.
 Later in the series, Karen (The Goddess of Love) eagerly pointed out the romance blooming between him and Princess Thea of Mismede.
 They eventually got engaged.